Freshman Learning Communities

 All FLCs are built around a particular field of interest (Arts, Business, Education, Health Sciences, Humanities, Natural Sciences, Policy Studies, Social Sciences, Undecided) that brings together students who are drawn to a particular major related to the field.
 Through their involvement in an FLC, students form a small, friendly community within a large, research university.

-For more information on FLCs, e-mail FLC@gsu.edu, contact Nikolas Huot, Assistant Director for First-Year Programs at 404/413-2052, or feel free to drop by the Office of Undergraduate Studies in 224 Sparks Hall.
+For more information on FLCs, contact the Office of Undergraduate Studies at 404/413-2052 or drop by in 224 Sparks Hall.